jranek/EVI/README.md

 Expression and Velocity Integration

 ## Introduction
 EVI is a python package designed for evaluating multi-modal data integration strategies on combining unspliced, spliced, and RNA velocity gene expression modalities for trajectory inference and disease prediction tasks.
-For more details on the methods considered and the overall benchmarking pipeline, please read the associated preprint:
+For more details on the methods considered and the overall benchmarking pipeline, please read the associated paper:

 [Ranek, J. S., Stanley, N., and Purvis, J. E. Integrating temporal single-cell gene expression modalities for trajectory inference and disease prediction. _Genome Biology_.
 2022.
 23, 1–32](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02749-0)